reymon359/how-to-live/docs/Respect yourself/index.md

 # Respect yourself

-To effectively respect others, we first have to respect ourselves.
+To respect others properly, we first have to respect ourselves.

-Respect your feelings, what you really want, what you like, how you look, etc.
+Respect all of you: Your feelings, what you really want, what you like, how you look, etc.

 Respect your body.
 Take care of it eating healthy, exercising, and not taking harmful substances.

-If you don't respect yourself, you will hardly respect others.
+If you don't love yourself, you will hardly love and respect others.

 The better you know yourself, the easier it will be to respect yourself.

-Respecting yourself and loving yourself go hand in hand.

 ## Quotes